 When banks accept deposits and savings from customers, the money does not sit in a big vault underground.
 Usually, it is lent out by the bank to businesses or individuals, and sometimes it is used to make investments.
 This is one of the ways that banks make money.

 Some banks lend out the cash to oil conglomerates, plastic polluters or fast fashion.
-Over the past seven years, sixty of the world's biggest banks have handed a whopping $5,500,000,000,000 (five trillion and five hundred billion dollars) to fossil fuel companies.
+Over the past nine years, 65 of the world's biggest banks have handed a whopping $7,900,000,000,000 (seven trillion and nine hundred billion dollars) to fossil fuel companies.
 This amount of money is so overwhelming that most people cannot imagine it.
-For context, it is nearly double what every business in the whole of the UK makes in a year.
+For context, it is more than double (2.2 x) what every business in the whole of the UK makes in a year.
 Disturbingly, this has led to a rapid acceleration of the climate crisis and destruction of our planet.
 79% of savers simply sign-up with the same bank that they hold their current account in, and probably do not even realise what their money is going towards.

 At Triodos, we've been committed to planet-friendly banking for 30 years.
 We never deal with oil companies, and we only put money into companies that are doing good.